+- As children of God we value and respect each other. - We love Jesus and through our relationships with others we share this love. - We work in partnership with home and the parishes of St Mary's and Holy Spirit. - We support and encourage everybody to achieve their best in work and play. - We celebrate whatever is good. - We say sorry, support and forgive each other as Jesus showed us. - We prepare for and share the sacraments. - We respect other people's beliefs and cultures. - We support those in need. - 1.1.
 The DfE guidance states that "children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way".
-It is about the development of the pupil's knowledge and understanding of her or him as a sexual being, about what it means to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience.
-In our school, the focus should be on "teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."
-This includes the topics of families and the people of who care for me, caring friendships, respectful relationships, online relationships and being safe.
+It is about the development of the pupil's knowledge and understanding of themselves as a sexual being, about what it means to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience. - 1.2.
+In primary schools the focus should be on "teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults."
+This would include the topics of families and the people of who care for me, caring friendships, respectful relationships, online relationships and being safe. - 1.3.
+In Secondary schools RSE should "give young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
+It should enable them to know what a healthy relationship looks like and what makes a good friend, a good colleague and a successful marriage or other type of committed relationship.
+It should also cover contraception, developing intimate relationships and resisting pressure to have sex (and not applying pressure)."3